didalik/mod-talos/README.md

 # mod-talos
-Submodule Talos to build, deploy and test its artifacts locally
+Submodule Talos to build, deploy and test its artifacts locally.

 History so far: